mphhohku/linux_wordpress_server_azure/8-set-up-monit.md

         port 2812
         use address localhost  # only accept connection from localhost
         # allow localhost        # allow localhost to connect to the server and
-        allow youruser:yourpassword # no plaintext password on GitHub
+        allow mphho:yourpassword # no plaintext password on GitHub

     # Check nginx
     # Try writing an nginx config using the other examples in this file!